bmalakhov/mbtiles2gmt/README.md

 # mbtiles2gmt
-this batch script is for extracting map tiles from mbtiles file (based on sqllite) to file cache structure "cache_gmt" also known as «Global mapper cache» to use in SASPlanet [http://www.sasgis.org/](http://www.sasgis.org/sasplaneta/)
+This batch script is for extracting map tiles from mbtiles file (based on sqllite) to file cache structure "cache_gmt" also known as «Global mapper cache» to use in SASPlanet [http://www.sasgis.org/](http://www.sasgis.org/sasplaneta/)

 mbtiles -> file structure C:\SASPlanet\cache_gmt\hr\Z10\283\...